onzfonz/comp227/src/content/1/en/part1d.md

 </button>
 ```

-The message gets printed to the console once when the component is rendered but nothing happens when we click the button.
+The message gets printed to the console *once when the component is rendered **but nothing happens when we click the button***.
 Why does this not work even when our event handler contains a function `console.log`?

-The issue here is that our event handler is defined as a *function call*
+The issue here is that *our event handler is defined as a **function call***
 which means that the event handler is assigned the returned value from the function, which in the case of `console.log` is `undefined`.

 The `console.log` function call gets executed when the component is rendered and for this reason, it gets printed once to the console.